microsoft/moaw/workshops/github-copilot/workshop.md

 # Credits

-This workshop is a fork from the original Hackaton [accessible here](https://github.com/microsoft/CopilotHackathon).
+This workshop's challenges are a fork from the original Hackaton [accessible here](https://github.com/microsoft/CopilotHackathon).
 I just wanted to integrate it into the [MOAW](https://github.com/microsoft/moaw) format and add some exercises.
 A big thanks to them <3